ortus-docs/coldbox-docs/Routing/adding_routes.md

 # Adding Routes

-The main method to add HTML and RESTFul routes is the `addRoute()` method:
+The main method to add HTML and RESTFul routes is the `addRoute()` method, of which you can see the signature below:

 ```js
 addRoute(